Overview

 In-house live cell-based assay (CBA)

 Our offices are only able to receive samples Mon-Fri, so samples must be shipped Mon-Thur.
-Samples arriving over the weekend may need to be re-drawn.
+Samples arriving over the weekend may need to be redrawn.

 Specimen

-Specimen collection:
+Specimen Type:

 No patient preparation is required for sample collection.